krischer/LASIF/doc/index.rst

 *NETWORK*, and *STATION* should be replaced with the corresponding network and stations codes.
 It is possible that multiple files are needed for each station (e.g. different files for different time intervals/channels) and thus *.1*, *.2*, ... can be appended to the filename.
-FWIW will automatically choose the correct file in case they need to be accessed.
+LASIF will automatically choose the correct file in case they need to be accessed.

 **StationXML**